medavox/ktorio.github.io/clients/http-client/quick-start/request.md

 ): T
 ```

-It allows to generate a multipart POST request from a list of `PartData`.
+This allows you to generate a multipart POST request from a list of `PartData`.
 `PartData` can be `PartData.FormItem`, `PartData.BinaryItem` or `PartData.FileItem`.

 To build a list of `PartData`, you can use the `formData` builder: